pioio/ezcli/docs/dev.md

 Some of those doc-related tasks are imported to the root `tasks.py` file, so you can run them from there as well.

 ## Implementation details
+### Entrypoint and startup
+- The main entrypoint is the `main_internal` function.
+- most config (cli/env) options are defined in a config object in one of the files.
+- we use this config object build a small initial `argparse` parser to parse flags like `-f`
+- we use that to initialize the runtime
+- include the main taskfile (one or more), merging them
+- include any parent taskfile
+- `main_internal` call `dispatch` to proceed with execution.

 ### Task and Groups
 Task needs to have unique `task.name`.